Organic versus Non-Organic Salmon: The Lowdown

 ‘Organic’ is an evocative word that immediately positions a product as superior in the mind of the average consumer, with connotations of excellent quality, taste, and even sustainability synonymous with the seven letter word.

-While it is true that organic salmon possesses inherent advantages, it is imperative not to underestimate the merits of its non-organic counterparts.
+While it is true that organic salmon possesses inherent advantages, it is imperative not to underestimate the merits of its non-organic counterpart.
 The most important factor when considering the value of any salmon is the origin of the fish - namely, understanding the details of the farm behind the product.

 Whether the product bears the shiny label or not, there is a bigger and deeper picture that must be considered when discussing the merits of organic versus non-organic salmon.